iLcStore/LcFilesv2.0/README.md

 ## 📄 License

-This resource is for use in FiveM servers only.
 Reselling or redistribution is not permitted without explicit permission.